-The logo(s) is an important element when making visible the contributions from lceland, Liechtenstein and Norway through the EEA and Norway Grants, in line with the requirements in Annex 3 of the Regulations (see chapter on Information and Communication Requirements).
+The logo(s) is an important element when making visible the contributions from Iceland, Liechtenstein and Norway through the EEA and Norway Grants, in line with the requirements in Annex 3 of the Regulations (see chapter on Information and Communication Requirements).
 The logo(s) therefore includes the names of the donor countries (except for the logo in Norwegian, which is to be used in Norway only).

 The guiding principle for use and placement of the logo on your material is that the EEA and Norway Grants logo is superior.
 There should be a clear distinction between the funding level (the Grants) and other organisations involved in the operation and implementation.
-In cases where the logo exceptions for projects are granted, the EEA and Norway Grants logo remains superior.
-Exceptions and rules for placement are described on page 25.
 The audience should at first glance understand where the funding is coming from.